About the course

 Responsibilities and duty of the role

-Working within the sphere of nursing the Nursing Associate delivers high quality person-centered care across health and social care settings.
-The Nursing Associate works within all aspects of the nursing process, taking account of the perspectives and pathways of individuals, their families and/or carers providing holistic and person-centered care to individuals, supporting the registered nurse in the assessment, planning, delivery and evaluation of care.
+Working within the sphere of nursing the Nursing Associate delivers high quality person-centred care across health and social care settings.
+The Nursing Associate works within all aspects of the nursing process, taking account of the perspectives and pathways of individuals, their families and/or carers providing holistic and person-centred care to individuals, supporting the registered nurse in the assessment, planning, delivery and evaluation of care.

 On successfully completing the Foundation Degree and meeting the “gateway” requirements’ in agreement with your employer you will be put forward for the EPA.
-You will be required to undergo an observation with questioning and a Professional discussion.
-This is carried out independently of the university and employer by an independent body and is specific for this Apprenticeship standard.
+You will be required to undergo two professional discussions.
+This is carried out independently of the university and employer by an independent body and is specific for this apprenticeship standard.

-Entry Requirements: Potential apprentices will need to be employed in the field of study (see occupational profile) and have or the ability to gain GCSE English and Mathematics at A-C grade or grade 4-9 or equivalent Functional Skills at Level 2.
+Entry Requirements: Potential apprentices will need to be employed in the field of study (see occupational profile) and have GCSE English and Mathematics at A-C grade or grade 4-9 or equivalent Functional Skills at Level 2.

 Fees per Apprentice for whole duration (paid on a monthly basis and is an estimate):

 Non-levy employer: please email firstname.lastname@example.org or call 020 8223 2337 for more information.
 The apprentice will not be required to pay any fees.

 Programme Content: Please see the Nursing Associate programme specification.